Covid 19 coronavirus: Boris Johnson returns, warns UK of 'moment of maximum risk'

 In the state of Georgia, where Republican Governor Brian Kemp has moved aggressively to get businesses back on track, restaurants received the go-ahead to resume dine-in service on Monday as long as they follow certain restrictions, including keeping tables 6 feet apart.

-At Plucked Up Chicken & Biscuits in Columbus, Georgia, eight regulars showed up in the morning to have their coffee and breakfast and "chatted at each other across the room," manager Alesha Webster said.
+At Plucked Up Chicken & Biscuits in Columbus, Georgia, eight regulars showed up in the morning to have their coffee and breakfast and "chatted at each other across the room", manager Alesha Webster said.
 But the rules meant only 10 customers could be inside at a time, well below the capacity of 45.

 Alex Brounstein, owner of the Atlanta-based chain Grindhouse Killer Burgers, had no plans to reopen right away.